anfelipecb/conflict-prediction-ml/milestones/milestone3.md

 #### Q3: How do you plan on describing your linear model and its output?
 What do small or large weights mean?

 As it was explained before, the model predicts the ocurrence/not ocurrence of conflict based on climatologic and socodemographic variables in a certain 50x50km polygon in Africa.

-The model works as it follows:

-X =
+For further detail go to Q1.

+About the weights size in a logistic regression, we can point out that smaller weights mean less importance of the feature if and only if all features are in the same scale.
+If that's not the case, then the weight size cannot be interpreted as a sign of feature relevance because weights can be small due to features with big magnitudes.
+The same logic applies to big weights.

 ---